Nonequilibrium noise as a probe of pair-tunneling transport in the BCS--BEC Crossover

-One crucial problem is to determine how strong correlations affect transport quantities in the normal phase near the critical temperature (e.g., preformed pair and pseudogap~\cite{mueller2017review}).
-Recently, several theoretical efforts have been paid to understand anomalous tunneling current induced by pairing fluctuations in the normal phase~\cite{PhysRevLett.118.105303,PhysRevA.95.013623,PhysRevResearch.2.023152,furutani2020strong}, as observed in experiments~\cite{Krinner8144,hausler2017scanning,kwon2020strongly,luick2020ideal,PhysRevLett.126.055301,PhysRevX.11.021034}.
-It is reported that such anomalous pair currents can be induced by the nonlinear one-body tunneling processes~\cite{PhysRevLett.118.105303}, the one-body tunneling of a closed-channel molecule in the two-channel model~\cite{PhysRevA.95.013623}, and the proximity effect associated with two-body interactions~\cite{tajima2021unified}.
-In this sense, it is worth exploring clear evidence for anomalous pair currents in a strongly interacting Fermi gas above the superfluid critical temperature.
+One crucial problem is to understand how strong correlations affect the conduction mechanism, which is necessary for future development of quantum-transport technology.
+Recently, several theoretical efforts have been paid to understand an anomalous tunneling current induced by pairing fluctuations in the normal phase~\cite{PhysRevLett.118.105303,PhysRevA.95.013623,PhysRevResearch.2.023152,furutani2020strong}, as observed in experiments~\cite{Krinner8144,hausler2017scanning,kwon2020strongly,luick2020ideal,PhysRevLett.126.055301,PhysRevX.11.021034}.
+It is anticipated that such anomalous pair-tunneling currents can be induced by the nonlinear tunneling processes~\cite{PhysRevLett.118.105303}, tunneling of a closed-channel molecule~\cite{PhysRevA.95.013623}, and the proximity effect associated with two-body interactions~\cite{PhysRevA.106.033310}.
+However, regardless of these different origins, the existence of the pair-tunneling current itself is still an important pending problem because it is difficult to distinguish quasiparticle- and pair-tunneling currents experimentally.
+In this sense, it is worth exploring clear evidence for anomalous pair currents in a strongly interacting Fermi gas.

 For this purpose, measuring the Fano factor is promising, which is defined by a current and the associated nonequilibrium noise~\cite{blanter2000shotnoise,martin2005shotnoise}.
-The Fano factor in the large-biased setup reflects the effective charge per elementary transport process.
+The Fano factor in the large-biased setup reflects the effective charge per elementary transport process regardless of system's detail.
 The most fascinating example is the detection of fractional charges in fractional quantum Hall systems~\cite{picciotto1997FQHE,Saminadayar1997FQHE}.
 The Fano factor has been used to determine the effective charge (or spin) in various physical systems such as superconductors~\cite{Jehl1997SC,PhysRevLett.84.3398}, Kondo quantum dots~\cite{PhysRevB.77.241303,Ferrier2016QD}, and magnetic junctions~\cite{PhysRevLett.116.146601,PhysRevB.94.014419,PhysRevLett.120.037201,PhysRevB.97.014427}.
+Once the Fano factor is measured in strongly interacting Fermi gases, the existence of the pair-tunneling current will be revealed in an unbiased way.